On average, how many hours do you sleep each night? For most healthy adults, guidelines suggest at least seven hours of slumber.

 Production of melatonin, the sleep hormone, also gradually declines with age.
 "As a result of these changes, when we get older we may start to wake up earlier than we did when we were younger, or wake up more frequently during the night," says Zhou.

+How can you track sleep quality?
 How can you better understand the factors likely contributing to your sleep quality?
 One way is to keep a sleep diary where you track and record your sleep.

 Every day, record the time you went to bed, how long it took you to fall asleep, whether you had any nighttime awakenings (and if so, how long you were awake), and at what time you woke up.
 Also, keep track of how you feel upon awakening and at the end of the day.